Pelagic Help

 • Species name and photo

-• Dive site and depth
+• Dive site and location

 • When it was spotted

-• Behavior notes (if provided)
+• Behaviour notes (if provided)

 Tap any sighting to fly to its location on the map.
-The map will zoom to the exact spot where the species was seen.

-Sighting History by Membership
+Map Marker History by Membership

-• Free users — Last 12–24 hours
+• Free users — Last 24 hours

 Submitting Sightings